 The Children's Bereavement Program supports children and young adults during one of the most vulnerable times in their lives—as they cope with the death of someone they love.
 The program encourages children and young adults to ask questions and talk about the person who has died in a safe and comfortable environment.
 It helps them work through the grieving process at their own pace and in their own way.
 It offers care to our hospice families as well as providing resources to families in our community.

 Patient Assistance Fund

 Last fiscal year, Main Line Health HomeCare & Hospice provided services to over 16,000 home health and hospice patients.
-We have seen an increasing number of patients who simply cannot afford to live safely and with dignity in their own homes.
+Each year, we see a growing number of patients who simply cannot afford to live safely and with dignity in their own homes.
 Elderly patients and low income families are struggling in the face of soaring utility and medical costs.
 At the same time, community resources are dwindling.
 Several organizations with a long tradition of community support have been forced to cap their support grants.
 Others simply no longer exist.

 The clinical staff of Main Line Health HomeCare & Hospice, led by a registered nurse or physical therapist, assess the skilled needs of patients at home.
 Under-insured and low-income patients often put themselves at risk unintentionally.
 They overlook or dismiss the importance of items such as home safety fixtures and nutritional supplements because the cost of these items is seen as an extravagance given their limited income.
 Our trained staff is instrumental in identifying the kinds of support needed to help patients remain safe and independent during illness and recuperation.

 Donated funds are used for patients who require financial assistance in three categories: